DSchroer/schroer.ca/source/_posts/fractured-hand.md

 tags: hand, fracture, hospital, running
 ---

 As is usual for me, this year I went back home for the Christmas holidays.
 It's always a nice time, however I find that it always ends up being busier than expected.
 This year was no exception.
 I had the usual family gatherings, drinks with friends and other get-togethers.
 Plus, there was one additional sporty social event.
-My girlfriend and I, who are both runners, were invited to join the Tri-Annual Harry and Henney Fun Run.
+My girlfriend and I, who are both runners, were invited to join the Tri-Annual Harry and Henny Fun Run.
 It was a simple event, start the day with a 5k, a 10k or a half-marathon and then enjoy a nice breakfast.
 Seemed simple enough and I didn't put much thought into it.
 Christmas is busy, it's always like that, so what's the worst that could happen?
 All I was worried about was a bit of burn out at the end.
 Little did I know, I would be learning a lot of important lessons in the coming weeks.

 <!-- more -->